WassimMaj/team_MiaouMiaou/index.md

 {% include political_bias_repartition_in_the_paths.html %}

-As anticipated, the paths contain a higher proportion of right-biased articles, reflecting the overall greater presence of right-leaning content in the dataset.
+As anticipated, the paths contain a higher proportion of <span style="color: lightblue">right-biased</span>  articles, reflecting the overall greater presence of <span style="color: lightblue">right-leaning</span>  content in the dataset.
 {: .text-justify}

 But is it sigificant ?
-The chi-squared test revealed a statistically significant difference in the distribution of political biases ('right', 'center', 'left') between the two datasets, with a chi-squared statistic of 185.81 and a p-value very close to 0 (4.49 * 10<sup>-41</sup>).
+The chi-squared test revealed a statistically significant difference in the distribution of political biases ('<span style="color: lightblue">right</span> ', 'center', 'left') between the two datasets, with a chi-squared statistic of 185.81 and a p-value very close to 0 (4.49 * 10<sup>-41</sup>).
 Despite the seemingly modest changes in the percentage between the datasets, the very low p-value indicates that the observed distribution of biases in the paths is highly unlikely to have occurred by random chance, suggesting a genuine difference in the distribution of political biases between the overall articles and the articles in the paths.
 The large sample size and consistent distribution across categories contribute to the high statistical significance of this difference.
 We will now focus on the link between a biased article and the next one.

 ### Does the bias of current article impact the next step in the path ?